 “I am no bird; and no net ensnares me...”

-Jane Eyre by Charlotte Brontë teaches us so many lessons - from the value of speaking up to the importance of independence.
-In fact, as I flip through my 15-year-old copy of Jane Eyre, I can't help but notice almost every page is highlighted or marked with a nugget of wisdom I wanted to remember - whether it was about themes of equality, love, authenticity, or bravery.
+Jane Eyre by Charlotte Brontë teaches us so many lessons.
+In fact, as I flip through my 15-year-old copy of Jane Eyre, I can't help but notice almost every page is highlighted or marked with a nugget of wisdom I wanted to remember.

 In celebration of this classic novel and our brand new Jane Eyre Bookmark (pictured above!), here are 20+ quotes from Jane Eyre.
 Some are about love and independence, others are about happiness and humanity.
 But they all offer important lessons we can carry throughout our lives.

 PS, if you're a lover of Jane Eyre we highly recommend Wide Sargasso Sea by Jean Rhys, which tells the story of Bertha, also known as "the madwoman in the attic."
 It's one of those must-read books that will make you look at the world a little differently.

 Jane Eyre Quotes About Love, Independence, and Life

 Independence & Self-Respect Quotes